 Protection involves several layers in today’s wired world.
 A comprehensive protection plan involves activating parental controls on all digital devices, browsers, specific social media sites, and apps.
 Also, adding protection at the router level is important to this endeavor.
 This will help with devices that are brought into our homes by those friends of our children who might not have parental controls activated.

 Filtering and/or monitoring (a.k.a.
 Internet Accountability) are also important parts of a comprehensive protection plan.
-Our family has used Covenant Eyes for both filtering and monitoring for several years, and we have found it to be a wonderful piece of our overall protection plan.
+Our family has used Covenant Eyes for both filtering and accountability for several years, and we have found it to be a wonderful piece of our overall protection plan.

 The goal is not to bubble wrap your kids, but to reasonably protect what you can.
 We used filtering when our kids were young and moved to monitoring when they got a bit older.